The Rosetta Stone

-The Rosetta Stone is one of my favourite objects in the British Museum because of its history, mystery and a story more interesting than any fictional adventure story.
+The Rosetta Stone is one of the famous objects in the British Museum because of its history, mystery and a story more interesting than any fictional adventure story.
 It’s a story of accidental discovery, warring empires and becoming the lynchpin to deciphering the ancient Egyptian hieroglyphic alphabet.
 It is the most-visited object in the British Museum.

-The stone is valuable because it is inscribed with three versions of a decree issued at Memphis, Egypt, in 196 BC by King Ptolemy V. The top text is in Ancient Egyptian using hieroglyphic script, the middle text is Ancient Egyptian Demotic script and the bottom is in Ancient Greek.
+The stone is valuable because it is inscribed with three versions of a decree issued at Memphis, Egypt, in 196 BC by King Ptolemy V. The top text is in Ancient Egyptian using the hieroglyphic script, the middle text is Ancient Egyptian Demotic script, and the bottom is in Ancient Greek.
 As the decree is the same in all three versions, the Rosetta Stone provided the key to decipher Egyptian hieroglyphs.

-The stone, carved in black granodiorite, it is now assumed to have originally been displayed in a temple.
-It was most probably moved from its original location during the early medieval period, and was eventually used as building material in the construction of Fort Julien
+The stone, carved in black granodiorite, it is now assumed to have been initially displayed in a temple.
+It was most probably moved from its original location during the early medieval period and was eventually used as building material in the construction of Fort Julien

 The French officers, fortunately, recognised the importance of this accidental discovery and the stone was sent to Cairo to be placed in an Institute established by Napoleon.
 The “Institut d’Égypte” was established in 1798 by Napoleon Bonaparte to research Egyptology during his Egyptian campaign.
 Napoleon’s Egyptian expedition included scientists, artists and scholars who were keen to discover how to read Egyptian hieroglyphics.
 To help them with this endeavour they used the stone as a printing block to make copies which they sent to scholars in Europe to help with the decipherment effort.